Cooking with frozen food

 - Preserving the harvest: Maybe you have a backyard garden, bulk buy at the farmer’s market, go berry picking every summer, or hunt your own game.
 If you want to enjoy those foods throughout the year you’ll need a way of storing them.
 Freezing them is a great way to go!

 - Batch cooking: From soups to casseroles, pizza dough to muffins, I always have some extra ready-to-eat snacks and meals in my freezer.
-Batch cooking doesn’t take much more effort than cooking a meal for my family of 2, so it’s a no-brainer!
+Batch cooking doesn’t take much more effort than cooking a meal for my family of two, so it’s a no-brainer!
 These are lifesavers on busy days where I get home late from work and the last thing I want to do is cook.

 Because I always have frozen fruits waiting for me in the freezer, I know I can always make a quick breakfast smoothie on my way out the door.
 Here’s one of my favourites, featuring BC cherries and a hint of chocolate.